and OTHER SHOWS (Community Arts) Project

 Our contribution included strategic planning and implementation.
 Working together, we coordinated an Artist Talk, two Saturday Artist-led Workshops (Hand-building Pottery & Pit Firing), and a Sunday Ceramics x Farming Festival for the public.
 At this festival, guests were encouraged to participate in a wide variety of art and social activities, including Students Exhibition, Artist Exhibition, Artist Guild Tour, Farmer Guild Tour of local agriculture, Cultural Tour of the Chow Tin Old Village, Arts & Crafts Demonstrations, Face Painting and Farmers Market...etc.
 Additionally, our studio created the ceramic installation of "Hundred Farming Boots" and a set of "Farming" Table Ware especially for this theme to elicit a public dialogue.

 Exceptionally well, we welcomed more than 200 guests to the festival who came from different backgrounds.
-The diversity ranges from kids to elderlies, farmers to art enthusiasts, and city to the local village.
+The diversity ranges from children to elderlies, farmers to art enthusiasts, from city to countryside.
 The (Hong Kong) Agriculture, Fisheries, and Conservation Department documented the whole event and edited it into a short video to highlight all the key moments.
 It is published on its official Facebook page.
 Click here to watch the video: Ceramics x Farming Festival.

 Let's work together!

 Contact us if you believe that art can make a difference in your community.
 We are opened to commercial or non-commercial (NGOs/NPOs/charity) projects.